Alejogb1/job-board/blog-data/how-can-device-jwt-access-be-revoked-using-a-denylist-strategy.md

 id: "how-can-device-jwt-access-be-revoked-using-a-denylist-strategy"
 ---

-device JWT revocation via a denylist, shall we?
+device JWT revocation via a denylist?
 This is a scenario I’ve encountered several times, often in the context of IoT platforms where the lifecycle of a device is a bit more… dynamic than your average user account.
 A simple expiration policy on JWTs isn't always enough; you frequently need to forcibly invalidate a token _before_ its natural expiration, particularly if a device is compromised or decommissioned.

 The core idea behind a denylist strategy is straightforward: we maintain a list of JWT identifiers (typically, the `jti` claim) that are explicitly considered invalid.
 When a request arrives with a JWT, we must check that its `jti` is _not_ present in the denylist before considering it valid.
 This provides an additional layer of control beyond the token's inherent expiration date.
 It does introduce a state management aspect that requires careful handling, of course, but it’s a robust approach for handling premature revocation.